"Last Generation" starts action in Vienna

 Climate activists are blocking roads in several German cities.
 In Vienna today was the start of a two-week campaign by the “Last Generation”.

-Update from February 13, 12:05 p.m: Your action could have consequences for the four activists who blocked traffic in Marburg, as reported by the HNA.
+February 13 update at 12:05 p.m: Your action could have consequences for the four activists who blocked traffic in Marburg, as reported by the HNA.
 Their identities were determined by the police.
 According to a press release from the Marburg-Biedenkopf police, the public prosecutor and the police are now investigating the initial suspicion of coercion and violations of the assembly law.

 Climate stickers impede traffic: support comes from grandmas against the right